Multimedia Datasets for Anomaly Detection: A Review: Introduction

+Anomaly detection corresponds to identifying unexpected or rare events in a dataset~\cite{chandola2009anomaly}.
+Detection of anomalous events from a scenario can offer important insights into a large number of monitoring and safety-critical real-world applications such as disaster forecast, detection of extreme climate event, mechanical fault, disease outbreak, fire/ blast, fraud, etc. Recently, there has been a significant rise in the use of audio and video sensors for monitoring situations~\cite{jaafar2019audio,rehman2021multi,kumari2021situational}.
+Monitoring of scenes by humans is unscalable and error-prone due to inherent human limitations~\cite{elharrouss2021review,kumari2020multivariate}.
+Therefore, we need to automatically analyse audio/video data to detect anomalous events and objects.
+Consequently, many frameworks for anomaly detection have been proposed.
+In order to evaluate and validate a framework, researchers require a comprehensive dataset.
+Towards this end, numerous datasets have been created in literature for anomaly detection.
+These are either based on a specific type of anomaly, or for generic anomaly detection.

-In this survey, we discuss the existing video, audio, and audio-visual datasets for anomaly detection and facilitate a detailed comparison of these datasets based on various parameters, which will help researchers to choose suitable datasets for specific constraints and applications.
-To the best of our knowledge, there exists only one short survey paper~\cite{patil2016survey} on a video dataset published in 2016.
-We present video datasets from diverse applications, audio datasets, audio-visual datasets in a structured manner.
-Additionally, there are more than fifteen new datasets contributed to the video anomaly detection domain after the year 2016, which generates the need to explain and compare those datasets.
+In this survey paper, we present a comprehensive review on video, audio, and audiovisual datasets available for evaluating anomaly detection frameworks.
+We compare these datasets based on various perspectives, which will help researchers to choose suitable datasets for an application.
+To the best of our knowledge, there exists only one short survey paper~\cite{patil2016survey} on video datasets published in 2016.
+We could not find any survey on audio or audio-visual anomaly datasets.
+We believe that a consolidated review of audio, video, and audio-visual datasets will promote use of multimedia for anomaly detection.
+Additionally, there are more than fifteen new datasets contributed to the video anomaly detection domain after the year 2016, which need to be reviewed.

+A comprehensive taxonomy of anomaly datasets is given in Figure~\ref{fig:taxonomy}.
+Based on the recording media, anomaly datasets can be categorized into video, audio, and audio-visual datasets.
+Further, we categorize them on the basis of four attributes, viz., area of application, scene-type, anomaly induction mode, and labeling type.
+The characterization is expanded to include additional attributes in multiple figures and tables across Sections~\ref{sec:videoDatasets}, \ref{sec:audioDatasets}, and \ref{sec:audioVisual}.
+This enables a quick comparison of existing anomaly datasets, and thus helpful in selecting most suitable dataset to evaluate the given work.
+Further, to facilitate an easy access of datasets, we assemble them together and provide brief description including common information such as how and where the data was collected, what are the anomalies, merit/ demerit identified by researchers, etc., along with link to their website via supplementary file attached with this manuscript.